Frequently Asked Questions

 When do I send payment?

 The payment process is designed to be simple.
-Once you are notified that your child has been successfully registered, you will be instructed to confirm your child’s attendance by making payment by April 25th, 2014.
-Payment may be made online, over the phone, via mail, or in-person at our Charlestown office.
+Once you are notified that your child has been successfully registered, you will be instructed to confirm your child’s attendance by making payment by April 15th.
+Payment may be made over the phone, via mail, or in-person at our Charlestown office.
+At this time, we do not have an online payment option.

 What are my payment options?

-You may pay by cash, check or credit card.
+You may pay by cash, check, or credit card.
 Courageous accepts Visa, Mastercard, Discover, and American Express.
-If you need to pay in installments, we can work out a schedule so long as the first payment is completed by April 25th and all payments are received by June 15th.
+If you need to pay in installments, we can work out a schedule so long as the first payment is completed by April 15th and all payments are received by June 15th.
+Payment may be made over the phone, via mail, or in-person at our Charlestown office.
+At this time, we do not have an online payment option.

 What to Bring